The Vintage Allure Of 2024 Pantone Color Of The Year

-In late 2022, Pantone’s color forecasters predicted that we’d spend the following year cruising through “The Magentaverse,” a digital realm where ultra-bright pinky purples morphed into shocking scarlets with the trippy day-glow ease of a lava lamp.
-According to the company, Viva Magenta, the 2023 Color of the Year (COTY), was “audacious” and “rebellious,” a hue designed to express forward momentum rather than nostalgic yearning.
+In late 2022, Pantone’s colour forecasters predicted that we’d spend the following year cruising through “The Magentaverse,” a digital realm where ultra-bright pinky purples morphed into shocking scarlets with the trippy day-glow ease of a lava lamp.
+According to the company, Viva Magenta, the 2023 Colour of the Year (COTY), was “audacious” and “rebellious,” a hue designed to express forward momentum rather than nostalgic yearning.
 Twelve months later, and we’re singing a new, retro tune.
-Welcome to the stage 2024 Pantone Color of the Year: Peach Fuzz.
+Welcome to the stage 2024 Pantone Colour of the Year: Peach Fuzz.
 I have no doubt I’ll be getting my fill of you soon.

 AdvertisementADVERTISEMENT